IIIF/api/source/extension/georef/index.md

 }
 ```

 In cases where the `target` is not the entire Canvas or Image Service and is instead an area of interest, the selected area _MUST_ be supplied as part of the `target`.
-This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied.
-See the `target` in the example at the end of this section.
+This is accomplished using a [Specific Resource](https://www.w3.org/TR/annotation-model/#specific-resources) where the `source` and `selector` can be supplied. `[@BERT and @JULES]` link to an example?

 Note that it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
 It is also possible for a Canvas to contain multiple unique images.
 It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations`.
 This usually occurs when the Image or Canvas contains multiple maps, or displays a single map with inset maps built in.
 Below is an image that exemplifies this scenario.